 Some people say “violence doesn’t solve anything.”

 I am clearly not one of those people.
 Violence does solve pretty much every problem.
 It may not be ideal, it certainly shouldn’t be the first method applied right off the bat.
-But it is the ultimate culmination of the pent-up tension caused by conflicting motives and mismatches in points of view and/or ethical treatment of issues.
+But it is indeed the ultimate culmination of the pent-up tension caused by conflicting motives and mismatches in points of view and/or ethical treatment of issues.

 Now, to be sure, this is not the same is drawing a boundary.
 Say I want to do business with someone, and they’re not interested.
 That’s obviously not an act of war.
 Because I lose nothing, and they’re not trying to gain anything at my expense.